Scalingo/documentation/_posts/getting-started/2017-08-09-when-my-app.md

 ## The procedure

-That's why we will try to help you in **5 steps** :
+We will try to help with few advices

-1. See if you can run it locally
-2. Check the log, it can save a lot of times to find what it isn't working
+### Find the problem

+1. Have you check your tests units ?

+2. Does it run locally ?

+3. Have you check the log on your [dashboard](https://my.scalingo.com/apps) ?

+### Solve it

-3. You can also see if your problem  is already solved in our [documentation](doc.scalingo.com)
+1. Have you check our [documentation](doc.scalingo.com) ?
+It possible that's your problem is already solved

-4. [Google](https://www.google.com/) is a wonderful tool, use it.
-If you have this problem, someone probably had it too.
+2. Have you search on the internet ?
+Perhaps, someone had solved it.

-5. Contact us in our plateform support on our [dashboard](https://my.scalingo.com/apps) or send us an [email](support@scalingo.com), it will be a pleasure to help you.
+3. Contact us in our plateform support on our [dashboard](https://my.scalingo.com/apps) or send us an [email](support@scalingo.com), it will be a pleasure to help you.

 ## Frequently Asked Questions